-The grade-band teams consisted of seven elementary-, eight middle-, and nine high-school writers.
+The grade-band teams consisted of seven elementary-, eight middle-, and nine highschool writers.
 The standards were written over the course of two days: October 18-19, 2018.
-The draft of these standards was published for a 30-day public review on the Nevada Department of Education's website on March 1, 2019.
+The draft of these standards were published for a 30-day public review on the Nevada Department of Education's website on March 1, 2019.
 All districts were notified by public memorandum on this date.
-The public is invited to provide feedback until March 31, 2019, after which necessary revisions will be made to the Integrated Technology standards portion of this document based on data collected during the review period.
-The final draft will go before the Academic Standards Council, then before the Nevada Board of Education, and finally before the Legislative Commission for final ratification.
+The public was invited to provide feedback until March 31, 2019, after which necessary revisions were made to the Integrated Technology standards portion of this document based on data collected during the review period.
+The final draft was approved by the Academic Standards Council on June 27, 2019 and by the Nevada Board of Education on August 29, 2019.